Connecticut Military and Veterans Benefits

 Learn more about Military and Veteran Style Connecticut License Plates

-Connecticut Medal of Honor Special License Plate and Special Registration: Recipients of the Medal Honor are authorized two sets of free Connecticut Medal of Honor license plates and a special registration certificate for use on passenger motor vehicles, campers or commercial motor vehicles.
+Free Connecticut License Plates and Special Registration Certificate for Medal of Honor and Former Prisoners of War (POWs): Recipients of the Medal Honor and Former POWs are authorized two sets of free license plates and a special registration certificates for passenger motor vehicles, campers or commercial motor vehicles.

-The unremarried Surviving Spouse of a recipient of the Medal of Honor may keep these plates and registration certificates without charge for their lifetime or until they remarry.
+The unremarried Surviving Spouse of a Medal of Honor recipient or former POW may keep these plates and registration certificates without charge for their lifetime or until they remarry.

 For more information and to apply for these license plates please contact the Connecticut Department of Veterans Affairs at 866-9CT-VETS (866-928-8387).